Ice abuse & addiction: Devastating effects of crystal methamphetamine

 Ice is the slang term for the illegal Class A drug Crystal methamphetamine.

-Crystal methamphetamine is extremely addictive as it produces a very pronounced euphoric high that is moderate to long-lasting.
+Crystal methamphetamine is a highly addictive stimulant drug which produces a pronounced euphoric high that is moderate to long-lasting.

-Ice gets its name from its appearance, which resembles pieces of ice and crystals.
-However, Ice can also have a brownish or yellowish appearance and have a strong bitter taste and potent smell.
+Ice gets its name from its appearance, which resembles pieces of Ice or crystals.
+However, Ice can also have a brownish or yellowish appearance along with a strong bitter taste and potent smell.

-ICE belongs to a group of drugs known as amphetamine stimulants and is a Class A drug under the Misuse of Drugs Act 1971.
+ICE is a Class A drug under the Misuse of Drugs Act 1971.
 Possession of Crystal methamphetamine can result in up to 7 years in prison in the UK.
+As Ice is a Class A drug and not used therapeutically, it has to be made.

 If you have ever watched the TV series Breaking Bad, you will recall the main characters wearing biohazard suits to protect themselves whilst making crystal meth in homemade laboratories.
 You may also recall their labs exploding on several occasions.